mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 <p class="description">Yeah, v5 has been released!</p>

-If you're looking for the v4 docs, you can [find the latest version here](https://mui.com/versions/).
+If you're looking for the v4 docs, you can [find it here](https://v4.mui.com/versions/).

 ## Introduction